 Walking has many benefits.
 It’s a means to get somewhere, yes.
 But it’s also a way to get outside, improve your health or lose a few pounds.
-For a lot of people, mindful walking calms the mind and fuels creativity.
+For many people, mindful walking calms the mind and fuels creativity.

 A walk in nature is even better.
 You can indulge in a little forest bathing at the same time.
 Developed in Japan in the 1980s, the practice of shinrin-yoku—which means ‘taking in the forest atmosphere’—has numerous health benefits.